zetatez/vsh/README.md

 # VSH
 VSH is a vim shell, a vim plugin!
 It's elegant and efficient.

 With VSH, we can take full advantage of the vim to interact with the terminal.
-For example, we can extend `vsh` with [ultisnips](https://github.com/SirVer/ultisnips) plugin by creating a bunch of snippets to achieve our own auto-completion.
+We can edit the cmd in the vim editor and send it to the terminal just by pressing enter key.
+Furthermore, we can extend `vsh` with [ultisnips](https://github.com/SirVer/ultisnips) plugin by creating a bunch of snippets to achieve our own auto-completion.

 [BiliBili](https://b23.tv/437IxV)